Fraunhofer FDK AAC: Licensing

 The license included by Fraunhofer in the FDK library source code allows redistribution in source or binary forms, but does not license patented technologies described by the code.
 The license states that the library may only be used for purposes as authorized by patent licenses.
 Via Licensing administers a patent pool that includes patent licenses for the AAC codecs, including xHE-AAC and MPEG-D DRC.
 The FDK license also states that "most manufacturers of Android devices already license these patent claims through Via Licensing or directly from the patent owners, and therefore FDK AAC Codec software may already be covered under those patent licenses when it is used for those licensed purposes only."
 There is no license fee required for using an AAC codec such as FDK AAC, only for manufacturing an "end-user" codec such as producing a phone loaded with AAC software.

 Debian considers the FDK AAC license non-free because it prohibits people from charging a fee for distributing the library, which runs counter to the "No Discrimination Against Fields of Endeavor" rule in Debian Free Software Guidelines.
-The license was classified as free by Fedora after a review by the legal department at Red Hat, though it's no longer classified as "allowed" due Fedora adopting a more defensive posture toward patents.
+The license was classified as free by Fedora after a review by the legal department at Red Hat, though it's no longer classified as "allowed" due to Fedora adopting a more defensive posture toward patents.
 However, Fedora states that this will not affect the fdk-aac-free package, which enables only the commonly used "Low Complexity AAC" profile, which is what most people use.
 The US patents on LC-AAC have expired.
 The FSF also considers it to be free, though discourages its use due to the explicit lack of a patent grant.